wp-plugins/theme-junkie-shortcodes/readme.txt

 == Frequently Asked Questions ==

-= Can I use this plugin without purchasing Theme Junkie themes? = Yes, this plugin was developed to support all themes.
+= Can I use this plugin without purchase Theme Junkie themes? = Yes, this plugin was developed to support all themes.

-= Why was this plugin created? =
-Because we will move all custom post types in our themes to a plugins.

 = Is this your original work? =
 Not really, the plugin is based on [ZillaShortcodes](http://www.themezilla.com/plugins/zillashortcodes/).
 We just added a few minor bug fixes and added a sanitization/validation to the code.
 But will update the shortcodes list soon.